Why Do An Internship?

 Where will I intern, and how can I find an internship?

 Illinois in Washington does not place students in internships, but we assist you in finding a position.
 We send you announcements about internship openings, notify you of organizations that work in your areas of interest, and review your cover letters and resume.
 There is an organization for every interest in Washington.
 It is important to start applying for internships as soon as possible.
 Ideally, you should begin applying for internships well before even applying for IIW.
 Some employers will make internship hiring decisions a year or more in advance, so you will want to research internship opportunities at your earliest convenience.
 The most common internships for IIW students are with members of Congress.
 You can find a list of Illinois Members of Congress at https://www.govtrack.us/congress/members/IL.
-Please check their offices’ individual websites for instructions and how and when to apply for internships.
+Please check their offices’ individual websites for application instructions and deadlines.
 Members of Congress from other states have also hired IIW students.
-And, many students secure internships that are not associated with Congress.
-We encourage students to frequently visit websites like indeed.com, idealist.org, and usajobs.gov to search for internship positions.
+And, many students obtain internships that are not associated with Congress.
+We encourage students to frequently visit websites like indeed.com, idealist.org, daybook.com, and usajobs.gov to search for internship positions.
 A list of federal agencies is available here.
-Finally, the IIW webpage on internships (https://washington.illinois.edu/admitted-students/internships/) discusses a variety of other options that you may wish to consider.
+Additional information and links about internship options are below.